-(Additional question: If other people are breaking the queue, would you still be in queue?)
+(Additional question: Why is it necessary to be patient and not jump the line?
+If other people are breaking the queue, would you still be in the queue?
+What impression does it give if someone pushes with a bag aur backpack when standing in a queue?)